defold/doc/docs/en/manuals/adapting-graphics-to-screen-size.md

 msg.post("@render:", "use_fixed_projection", { zoom = 4 })
 ```

-Which will give the following result:
+This will give the following result:

 ![](images/screen_size/retro-zoomed_1280x800.png)